vman-tool/vman3-documentation/docs/User-Manual/Dashboard.md

 ## Dashboard Overview
 ![Dashboard image 1](./img/dashboard/firstpage.jpg)

 This is the default tab displayed upon logging in.
-At the top left, you will see the VMan logo, with the Ministry of Health Tanzania logo positioned centrally.
-On the far right, your profile picture is displayed; clicking on it provides access to options such as account settings and the sign-out feature
+The VMan logo is located at the top left and on the far right the profile picture is displayed providing access to options such as account settings and the sign-out feature when clicked.

-At the center and right side of your screen, you will see several charts displaying various datasets derived from the VA records accessible to the system.
-Each chart is clearly labeled to help you easily interpret the data it represents.
-Let’s take a moment to review them in detail.
+In the center and on the right side of the screen, several charts present various datasets derived from the VA records accessible to the system.
+Each chart is clearly labeled to ensure straightforward interpretation of the data.
+A detailed review of these charts is provided below:
 ## Charts
 **Monthly submissions chart**
 ![Dashboard image 1](./img/dashboard/monthlysubmission.jpg)